atomone-hub/genesis/CONSTITUTION.md

-and borderless transactions, facilitate permissionless innovation, ensure economic security, cater to economic and technological development, allow for the creation of sovereign zones, and maintain order among sovereign zones, do ordain and establish this Constitution for the Cosmos Hub.
+and borderless transactions, facilitate permissionless innovation, ensure economic security, cater to economic and technological development, allow for the creation of sovereign zones, and maintain order among sovereign zones, do ordain and establish this Constitution for the AtomOne Hub.

 ## Part 0 Definitions